 - Your article cannot be an advertisement for your service or product.

 - Your article must be original and not previously published on the Internet.

-- You agree not to publish this article anywhere else – with the exception of your own blog or website.
-If the article has already appeared on your own blog or website, we may still consider posting it; please add a line to the end of your article stating where it originally appeared: e.g., “A version of this article originally appeared on www.My Blog.com”
+- You retain ownership and copyright of the original, pre-edited article with the stipulation that you will not post it elsewhere online – with the exception of your own website or blog.
+If the article has already appeared on your own blog or website, we may still consider posting it; please add a line to the end of your article stating where it originally appeared: e.g., “A version of this article originally appeared on www.My Blog.com.”